anabaei/Blockchain/README.md

   fs.GetLocation.call(0).then(function(retval){console.log(retval);});   //get first location fs.GetLocation.call(1).then(function(retval){console.log(retval);});   //get second location
   ```
-  * Now it is ready to upload into blockchain
+  * Now it is ready and time to upload into blockchain
   #### Embed Metamask in app
   * inside `index.js` add default account for everycall that made.
 We want to compile and send out contract directly to the blockchain via javascript rather than truffle to use it as we done before
    ```java